Home » Guides » The Best and Worst Starting Hands for Omaha Poker

 Starting Potential

 The key thing about Omaha is that you’re never as far in front as you think you are.
 It’s not difficult to memorize a list of the best and worst starting hands in Texas Hold’em.
-For example, the pocket aces hand is almost a 90% favorite against a more powerful one, like ace-king suited.
-It crushes other pocket pairs and hands (like suited connectors) around 80% of the time.

-But in Omaha, even the absolute best starting hands are rarely more than 70% favorites.
+But even the absolute best starting hands in Omaha are rarely more than 70% favorites.
 That comes down to the fact that additional cards give you more possibilities with which to make hands and win a pot.

 The Best Omaha Poker Hands